 The benefits of using customer data to make decisions

-Now that we’ve discussed some of the risks of making business decisions without using best practice data tools and methods let’s see why making data-based decisions is the way to go.
+Now that we have discussed some of the risks of making business decisions without using best practice data tools and methods let’s see why making data-based decisions is the way to go.

 First and foremost, the most crucial benefit of data-driven decisions using customer service data is that there’s less risk of something going wrong.
 Let’s say you want to switch up customer service and keep it confined to Instagram.

 Suppose you have the data to say that this is the most used customer support channel.
 In that case, you can confidently make the Instagram-only decision without risking the loss of customers who prefer to contact you through your website.